Chincode123/Gymnasiearbete-Dronare/README.md

     previousTime = micros();

-    radioLog("Connected", true);
+    radioLogPush("Connected");

     ...
 }

 ```
-Lastley, the time variable is initialized and a message is pushed that will send immediately when the drone is connected to the controller
+Lastley, the time-variable is initialized and a message is pushed that will send immediately when the drone is connected to the controller

 #### Main-Loop